Indochina Link Vietnam

 The 90-day annual finalization is the most critical tax deadline.
 It coincides with:

-Miss the 90-day deadline and you face VND 2-25 million in filing penalties under Decree 125/2020/ND-CP.
+Missing the 90-day deadline triggers VND 2-25 million (~USD 80-1,000) in filing penalties under Decree 125/2020/ND-CP.
 More damaging: late finalization delays tax clearance for profit repatriation — blocking dividend remittance until resolved.

 Global Minimum Tax: The 15% Floor